 Watch: Discover what makes Lewandowski so special in the video below

-His record against Real Madrid, in particular, is one to behold: in six UEFA Champions League games (W3 D1 L2) against Los Blancos, the 29-year-old has hit the net six times, four of those coming in one remarkable game for Borussia Dortmund in the 2013 semi-finals.
+His record against Real Madrid, in particular, is better than most others: in seven UEFA Champions League games (W3 D1 L3) against Los Blancos, the 29-year-old has hit the net six times, four of those coming in one remarkable game for Borussia Dortmund in the 2013 semi-finals.

-Whereas Lewandowski missed out on last season's first leg due to a shoulder injury (and Vidal blasted the penalty that the striker would have taken over the bar), the winter arrival of Sandro Wagner has eased the burden on the Bayern talisman, who will be fit and firing for both legs of the semi.
+Whereas Lewandowski missed out on last season's first leg due to a shoulder injury (and Vidal blasted the penalty that the striker would have taken over the bar), the winter arrival of Sandro Wagner has eased the burden on the Bayern talisman, who having missed out on scoring in the first leg last week, is fit and firing for the match on Tuesday.
 Real Madrid need no second introduction to Bayern's very own record man.